 Is a Homeschool Co-op For Me?

-Oftentimes families considering various educational options wonder if a homeschool co-op is a
+Oftentimes families considering various educational options wonder if a homeschool community is a

 good fit for their family.
 I hope this explanation provides insight:

 Every involved parent homeschools.
 Some parents enroll their children in traditional schools but are

 proactive participants in their children’s education.
 They proactively oversee their academic plan and are quick